On average, 1 minute of live-action video shot with equipment costs between $1,500 and $10,000.

 Making sure your video looks good can be difficult when all your design skills are reduced to knowing how to modify the font and change the background of your PowerPoint slides [any resemblance to the real thing is just a coincidence].

-Luckily, for all the non-designers of the world, video creation platforms like Synthesia STUDIO offer professional-looking templates to make your video look like a designer created it.
+Luckily, for all the non-designers of the world, video creation platforms like Synthesia offer professional-looking templates to make your video look like a designer created it.